ZoysiaPlug.com sells 100% Zenith Zoysia plugs. Our plugs are individually grown and never cut from the field.

 This depends on two things: the area that you are intending to plant and the density you’d like to plant the plugs.
 First, calculate your total square footage.
 Measure the length and width of the area and multiply the two numbers together to get the total square footage of the area.

 We usually recommend a density of 1 plug per square foot (which should take about a year to fully establish in the transition zone, shorter if you are further south).
-If you know your square footage, just order that many plugs.
-How fast will it grow?
+If you know your square footage, use our plug calculator to determine the number of plugs to order.

 Just about all grasses will develop thatch over time and especially if not properly taken care of.
 With Zoysia, thatch can develop if it’s not mowed frequently enough and if it’s over-watered and over-fertilized.
 Mow your lawn at the recommended frequency and follow guidelines for watering and fertilizing, and you’ll have a happy, healthy Zoysia lawn with little thatch.

 That said, your Zoysia lawn will eventually develop thatch.
 When it gets to over 1/2 inch thick, you should remove it with a combination of topdressing and dethatching.
-If you do have to dethatch, use a vertical mower or aerifier.
+If you do have to dethatch, use a vertical mower or aerator.
 Power rakes are not effective on Zoysiagrass.
-How much watering will I need to do?

 Established Zoysiagrass needs very little water.
 During an extended drought it might turn brown but it will not die.
 We recommend watering on an “as-needed” basis, or just when the grass shows signs of getting stressed out—it might turn a dull bluish-gray color and the leaves might roll or wilt.

 When your Zoysiagrass needs water, water it deeply.
 Apply enough so that the soil is wet to 6 to 8 inches deep.